graphql/graphiql/README.md

 # VSCode GraphQL

+GraphQL extension VSCode built with the aim to tightly integrate the GraphQL Ecosystem with VSCode for an awesome developer experience.

+![](https://camo.githubusercontent.com/97dc1080d5e6883c4eec3eaa6b7d0f29802e6b4b/687474703a2f2f672e7265636f726469742e636f2f497379504655484e5a342e676966)

-🆕 **New Insiders Extenion in Testing!:** We have a 0.3.0 version in development!
+> 🆕 **New Insiders Extenion in Testing!:** We have a 0.3.0 version in development!
 Many bugs fixed, and new features.
 See our instructions for setting it up and helping us test it [here](https://github.com/prisma-labs/vscode-graphql/issues/181)

-💡**Note:** This extension no longer supports `.prisma` files.
-If you are using this extension with Prisma 1, please rename your datamodel from `datamodel.prisma` to `datamodel.graphql` and this extension would pick that up.
+> 💡 **Note:** This extension no longer supports `.prisma` files.
+If you are using this extension with Prisma 1, please rename your datamodel from `datamodel.prisma` to `datamodel.graphql` and this extension will pick that up.

-GraphQL extension VSCode built with the aim to tightly integrate the [GraphQL Ecosystem](https://www.prisma.io/docs/graphql-ecosystem/) with VSCode for an awesome developer experience.

-![](https://camo.githubusercontent.com/97dc1080d5e6883c4eec3eaa6b7d0f29802e6b4b/687474703a2f2f672e7265636f726469742e636f2f497379504655484e5a342e676966)

 ## Features